tedsuo/node-doc-example/readme.txt

-node.js documentation: proposal for a new table of contents.
+node.js documentation: minimalist proposal for a new table of contents.